rotki/rotki/docs/api.rst

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``

    Doing a POST on the transactions endpoint for ETH will request a decoding of the given transactions and generation of decoded events.
 That basically entails querying the transaction receipts for each transaction hash and then decoding all events.
+If events are already queried and ignore_cache is true they will be deleted and requeried.

    **Example Request**: